Beam Software

-Krome Studios Melbourne, originally Beam Software, was an Australian video game development studio founded in 1980 by Alfred Milgrom and Naomi Besen and based in Melbourne, Australia.
+Beam Software, finally known as Krome Studios Melbourne, was an Australian video game development studio founded in 1980 by Alfred Milgrom and Naomi Besen and based in Melbourne, Australia.
 Initially formed to produce books and software to be published by Melbourne House, a company they had established in London in 1977, the studio operated independently from 1987 until 1999, when it was acquired by Infogrames, who changed the name to Infogrames Melbourne House Pty Ltd..
 In 2006 the studio was sold to Krome Studios.

 The name Beam was a contraction of the names of the founders: Naomi Besen and Alfred Milgrom.

 History

 Home computer era

 In the early years, two of Beam's programs were milestones in their respective genres.
 The Hobbit, a 1982 text adventure by Philip Mitchell and Veronika Megler, sold more than 500,000 copies.
 It employed an advanced parser by Stuart Richie and had real-time elements.
 Even if the player didn't enter commands, the story would move on.
 In 1985 Greg Barnett's two-player martial arts game The Way of the Exploding Fist helped define the genre of one-on-one fighting games on the home computer.
 The game won Best Overall Game at the Golden Joystick Awards.

 In 1987 Beam's UK publishing arm, Melbourne House, was sold to Mastertronic for £850,000.
 Beam chairman Alfred Milgrom recounted, "...around 1987 a lot of our U.K. people went on to other companies and at around the same time the industry was moving from 8-bit to 16-bit.
 It was pretty chaotic.
 We didn't have the management depth at that time to run both the publishing and development sides of things, so we ended up selling off the whole Melbourne House publishing side to Mastertronic."
 Subsequent games were released through varying publishers.
 The 1988 fighting games Samurai Warrior and Fist +, the third instalment in the Exploding Fist series, were published through Telecomsoft's Firebird label.
 1988 also saw the release of space-shoot'em-up Bedlam, published by GO!, one of U.S. Gold's labels, and The Muncher, published by Gremlin Graphics.